rogeriolaguilar/cloud-infrastructure/README.md

 - Terraform v0.11.7
 - Consul v1.2.1

+Before all run `./terraform init`

-To start and bootstrap the cluster modify the file terraform.tfvars to add your AWS credentials and default region and then run `terraform plan`, `terraform apply` to create the cluster.
+To start and bootstrap the cluster modify the file terraform.tfvars to add your AWS credentials and default region and then run `./terraform plan`, `./terraform apply` to create the cluster.

 ```
 aws_region = "us-east-1"